Where to stay at Royal Windsor Horse Show

-The Royal Windsor Horse Show takes place from 9-13 May in 2018 in the stunning grounds of Windsor Castle in Berkshire.
-If you really make the most of this year’s show, which celebrates its 75th anniversary, here’s our useful guide to available Royal Windsor Horse Show accommodation.
+The Royal Windsor Horse Show takes place from 8-12 May in 2019 in the stunning grounds of Windsor Castle in Berkshire.
+If you really make the most of this year’s show, here’s our useful guide to available Royal Windsor Horse Show accommodation.

 Visitors to the Royal Windsor equestrian extravaganza will be treated to world class showjumping, dressage, driving and endurance, as well as a huge number of national showing and jumping classes.
 There is something for everyone including plenty of shopping and stunning displays.
 This year features the musical ride of the Household Cavalry mounted regiment, the musical drive of the King’s Troop Royal Horse Artillery, Pony Club mounted games and the Shetland Pony Grand National.